Through The Fibro Fog

 Step 6

 Use tongs to stir the sauce and combine into the pasta.
-If the pasta seems too dry add a spoonful of the pasta water to the pan, a spoon at a time, to the consistency you prefer.
+If the pasta seems too dry add a spoonful of the pasta water to the pan, a spoon at a time, to loosen the sauce to the consistency you prefer.

 • Keep the heat fairly low when initially cooking the onion and garlic to help prevent the garlic from burning.

 • Add more herbs and garlic for a 'bigger' taste.
-This recipe is quite subtle and more about the flavour of the broccoli and asparagus.
+This recipe is quite subtle and more about the flavor of the broccoli and asparagus.

 • If the sauce feels too thick, add some of the reserved pasta water a spoonful at a time to the consistency of preference.